1995 Okinawa rape incident: Reaction

-When Japanese police arrived to take custody of the three, however, the U.S. military police denied the request, invoking Article 17, Paragraph 5C of the 1960 Status of Forces Agreement, which covers the rights and obligations of U.S. forces in Japan.
+When Japanese police arrived to take custody of the three, the U.S. military police denied the request, invoking Article 17, Paragraph 5C of the 1960 Status of Forces Agreement, which covers the rights and obligations of U.S. forces in Japan.
 The U.S. is obliged to hand over criminal suspects only after they have been indicted.
 In this case, the U.S. compromised by permitting the police to take the suspects each day for questioning, but insisted that they stay overnight in the brig at Camp Hansen.

 Photographs of the suspects' faces were for a time virtually absent from Japan's media.
 News executives were concerned that public anger over the rape would be further inflamed and take on racist overtones if the race of the suspects were widely publicized.
 A U.S. military public-affairs officer, speaking from the US military's Japan headquarters at Yokota, said he could not disclose the suspects' races out of respect for their privacy.

 After the incident became known, public outrage began, especially over the U.S.–Japan Status of Forces Agreement, which gives the U.S. service members a certain measure of extraterritoriality (exemption from jurisdiction of local law) only as it relates to the place the suspects were detained.
 While the crime was committed away from a U.S. military base, the U.S. initially took the men into custody, on September 6.
 Although false rumors spread that the suspects were free to roam the base and had been seen eating hamburgers, the suspects were held in a military brig until the Japanese officials charged them with the crime.
+The families of the defendants initially claimed that Japanese officials had racially discriminated against the men because they were all African American and coerced confessions from them, but later retracted the claims.